WHAT MAKES ACTOR CLASS SO DIFFERENT?

 WHAT IS TALENT...
 REALLY?

 There is no mystery to acting just as there is no mystery to creating a desk.
 Sure, the first few times you try, you will fail. in fact, you will probably fail a lot.
 But, if you work hard and learn from mistakes, you can become good at anything.
 Great, in fact.
 And the first step is recognizing that "talent" simply does not exist.
 There is only hard work.
 Read the memoirs of your favorite artists, athletes and innovators, and you will find the common thread between them is an obsessive, near-religious commitment to practicing all aspects of their field.
 Actors love their job.
 Even when the role requires crying their eyes out eight times a week, or struggling on-set and doing fifty takes, acting is fun.
-An actor's artistry is built upon a desire to understand the human condition, an unbridled passion for the written word, plus a deep love of self expression.
+An actor's artistry is built upon a desire to understand the human condition, an unbridled passion for the written word, plus a deep love of self-expression.
 To the outsider, this combination is called “talent”.
-To the successful actor, building these muscles can only happen by pushing beyond the standards and techniques everyone else is using, in order to arrive upon the raw truth casting directors and audiences crave.
+To the successful actor, building these muscles can only happen by pushing beyond the standards everyone else is using, in order to arrive upon the raw truth casting directors and audiences crave.

 WHAT DO WE WORK ON IN A CLASSROOM?

-Tuesday night scene study (7-10pm / Midtown Manhattan), has been ongoing for over a decade and a Monday class will soon be available.
+Tuesday night scene study (7-10pm / Midtown Manhattan), has been ongoing for over a decade and a Monday class is available.
 Major film and television careers began at our studio, and successful students return to show new generations that proof is truly in the ActorClass pudding.
 Our scene study is a supportive environment where artists are encouraged to take risks and embrace mistakes instead of trying to "nail it."
 We don't flatter each other with false praise or garnish half-cooked work with mild applause, nor is the teacher the only one to speak.
 The class is encouraged to critique what they see in a positive, informative and constructive way.
 Here, you and a partner are given a duet from film or theater and will work that material for three weeks.
 What makes scene study unique, if not revolutionary, is that you are not allowed to meet with your scene partner on your own time; you do not have rehearsals alone at some random apartment in a neighborhood you've never been to; you do not discuss the scene.
 Instead, I teach you how to properly rehearse and create roles the way your favorite actors do: On their own time.
 In film, unless you are very lucky, there is little time set aside for the lengthy rehearsal process that most theater artists have grown accustom to.
 A professional movie set runs as efficiently as any good business: Talent is expected to arrive on time and be ready to hit their marks and emotional cues.
-Our realistic approach cuts through the hocus-pocus "methods" and romantic "techniques" they've stuffed into our heads over the last half-century, and instead, yields straight forward results in the form of lucrative careers.
+Our realistic approach cuts through the hocus-pocus they've stuffed into our heads over the last half-century, and instead, yields straight forward results in the form of lucrative careers.